The great investing myth (11): Generalisations to make money

 • Conventional wisdom, herd mentality or market consensus: Generalizations often stem from past experiences, media, or social influences, becoming common beliefs that are hard to change—and may not even be true.

 • Ignore individual company’s performance: We assume that every company will perform and react in the same way under the same operating conditions.
-They do not adapt in their ways.
+In reality, every company is different.
+They do not adapt in their own ways.

 • Diversification: We may invest in the wrong sectors and countries based on what we generalise to be attractive.